 Micro-conversions are small steps website visitors complete to reach the main conversion goal.
 Here are some examples of micro-conversions:

-Stay updated with our amazing content:
+Stay updated with more informative content: